tiptenbrink/thesis/finalpresentation.md

 I will now list my main contributions.

-- I have implemented two constraint-specific checkers, one for cumulative and one for alldifferent.
-Cumulative we already saw at the beginning of this presentation.
+- I have implemented two constraint-specific checkers, which check mini-claims that involve specific constraints.
+One for cumulative and one for another constraint: alldifferent.
 Alldifferent is a constraint that requires a list of values to all be distinct; i.e., all different.

 - Of course, my research question was _how_  can we develop checkers for individual steps.
 So

 - I have also developed a methodology for developing new constraint-specific checkers.
 Since there are many different types of constraints, we want to add support for more of them.
 Future work can now use my methodology to make this easier.

-- Furthermore, I implemented a checker for what is called the "deduction step".
-Other than the constraint-specific steps, which capture reasoning a solver makes to rule off possibilities since they don't satisfy a particular constraint, the deduction step _combines_ previous steps to, well, _deduce_ new facts.
+- Furthermore, I implemented a checker for a mini-claim that is known as a "deduction".
+As opposed to the constraint-specific claims, deduction mini-claims refer to previous mini-claims to support new mini-claims.
+So they combine them.

 ? todo: temporarily expand to show the details here

+- It turns out, these checkers share a lot of common logic.
+A big chunk of this logic is related to "domains".
+Remember our doctor/operation problem.

-- To make these developments possible, we needed some building blocks.
+To make these developments possible, we needed some building blocks.
 In these problems we have so-called variables: things that are not fixed and we want to find the value of.
 If you remember our doctor/operation problem, the starting time of each particular operation was the variable.
 In practice, we work only with _integer_ variables, so variables that are either -2, -1, 0, 1, 2, etc. Variables can have domains, which are sets of values the variable can take.
 Almost all the reasoning we do includes reasoning over these domains.
 For that reason, I developed a specialized integer domain representation known as perforated intervals.
 We will discuss them in more detail later.

 ? todo: again, temporarily expand to show the details here